couchbase/cbft/DESIGN.md

 There should be user visible UI warnings on these "cascading deletes" of cbft indexes.

+Please see the BUCKETD design proposal above.

 ## BUCKETDA - Bucket Deletion & Index Aliases

 (What about cascade delete (or listing) of index aliases that (transitively) point to an index (or to a bucket datasource)?)

+TODO.

 ## BUCKETR - Bucket Deletion & Recreation with the same name.

+This is supported as cbft relies on bucket names and bucket UUID's to uniquely identify a bucket to handle this case.

 ## BUCKETF - Bucket Flush.

+TODO.

+This will likely need (to-be-spec'ed) improvements to the cbdatasource library and API.

 ## RIO - Rebalance Nodes In/Out.

-(Need ability / REST API to quiesce or cool down a cbft process?)
+Please see the rebalance related design proposal above.

 ## RP - Rebalance progress estimates/indicator.

+The design proposal is that MCP's REST API will need to support progress estimates.

 ## RS - Swap Rebalance.

+Please see the swap rebalance related design proposal above, which relies on the blance library.

 ## FOH - Hard Failover.

-Besides hard failover in normal operations, consider the possibility of a hard failover in the midst of a rebalance or any other non-steady-state scenario.
+Please see the hard failover design proposal above.

 ## FOG - Graceful Failover.

-Reject any new requests and wait for any inflight requests to finish before failover.
+Graceful failover means rejecting any new requests and wait for any inflight requests to finish before failover.

+Please see the hard failover design proposal above.

-## AB - Add Back Rebalance.
+## AB - Add Back Rebalance

+Please see the rebalance design proposal above.

 ## DNR - Delta Node Recovery.

 This involves leveraging cbft's old index files.

+Please see the delta node recovery design proposal above.

-## RP1 - Rebalance Phase 1 - VBucket Replication Phase.
+## RP1 - NS-SERVER's Rebalance Phase 1 - VBucket Replication Phase.
-## RP2 - Rebalance Phase 2 - View Indexing Phase.
+## RP2 - NS-SERVER's Rebalance Phase 2 - View Indexing Phase.
-## RP2 - Rebalance Phase 3 - VBucket Takeover Phase.
+## RP2 - NS-SERVER's Rebalance Phase 3 - VBucket Takeover Phase.

+Please see the rebalance design proposal above, where we propose to not integrate into ns-server's rebalance cycles, but instead have a brand new phase at the end of ns-server's existing rebalance work.

 ## RSTOP - Ability to Stop Rebalance.

 A.k.a, "put the pencils down".

+MCP will need a REST API to support this.

 ## MDS-FT - Multidimensional Scaling For Full Text

 Ability to rebalance cbft resources indpendent of other services.

+Please see the "MDS" related design proposal above.

 ## CIUR - Consistent Indexes Under Rebalance.

 This is the equivalent of "consistent view index queries under rebalance".

+We propose not to support this feature by default, but instead will rely on the application to provide an optional "at-plus" consistency vector during cbft queries.

 ## QUERYR - Querying Replicas.

+This is not yet implemented in cbft, and needs more requirements gathering.

 ## QUERYLB - Query Load Balancing To Replicas.

+This is not yet implemented in cbft, and needs more requirements gathering.

 ## QUERYLB-EE - Query Load Balancing To Replicas, Enterprise Edition